mokdevel/DarcMods/DarcMissions/README.md

 * dc_coreConfig.json added showOnGMMapNonValidArea, showOnGMMapMissionMarker
 * dc_Mission*.json added markerType, markerIdx, showMessage
 * dc_Mission*.json moved winCondition, winMessage, loseMessage, xp under each individual mission item.

+### DarcSpawner
+Main features:
+* You can have multiple spawnSets which are randomly chosen
+* Configuration structure follows the same way as missions.
+This means that a new json is to be used.
+Delete your old one.

 ## 20250801
 Minor update to properly find enemies when using TOH ReCharacters.
 Update *should not* affect existing installs.
 If you're using TOH ReCharacters, delete your dc_enemyList.json and a new one will be created.